epylinkn/epylinkn.github.io/_posts/electronic-rituals/2019-04-17-expensive-oracle-service.md

 *The Querent initiates the interaction by asking a Query.*

 ![alt](/assets/img/electronic-rituals/expensive-oracle-service/05-paying-for-the-query.png)
 *The Querent pays for the Query.
 This is a small side exploration of the assignment, but blockchain allows for lots of paywalls (and gas fees) and so I anticipate a bit of a reward system for participating Oracles.
-I have some interest in the importance of paywalls / taxes because I think it makes people act with more intent -- e.g. you're actually paying for your reading!*
+I also have some interest in the importance of paywalls / taxes here because they make people act with more intent -- i.e. you're actually paying for your reading!*

 ![alt](/assets/img/electronic-rituals/expensive-oracle-service/06-oracles-advise.png)
 *Each Oracle sees the query and responds with a Four Letter Word advisement.
 This is an intentionally slow process because it must wait for all the Oracles and it must wait for the blockchain to confirm the transactions (~1 min).
 I wanted it slow because I do believe that shuffling and "meditating" is a key part of Tarot Reading.
-I choose Four Letter Words because they're enough characters to be expressive and still provide a decent amount of entropy.*
+I choose Four Letter Words because they're enough characters to be expressive (Oracles can interject meaning) and still provide a decent amount of entropy (26^4).*

 ![alt](/assets/img/electronic-rituals/expensive-oracle-service/07-advice-hidden.png)
 *Advice from each Oracle is hidden.
-Blockchain is great at this, although I didn't bother to implement it in full.*
+Blockchain is great at this, although note I didn't bother to implement it securely.*

 ![alt](/assets/img/electronic-rituals/expensive-oracle-service/08-all-advice-received.png)
 *All Oracles have finished advising / prophesizing.*

 ![alt](/assets/img/electronic-rituals/expensive-oracle-service/09-random-number-generated.png)
 *A random number is generated!
-This number is meant to be portable, or in the future integrates with other services.*
+This number is meant to be portable.
+In the future maybe it integrates with other services.*

 ![alt](/assets/img/electronic-rituals/expensive-oracle-service/10-advice-revealed.png)
-*And at the end you have the option to reveal your words.
+*At the end the Querent has the option to reveal all the words.
 The way I envision it, the Querent takes the random number to digitally shuffle and draw a tarot card for a Daily Reading.
-Next, they can reveal the words of the Oracles... adding more factors to their narrative.*
+Next, they can reveal the words of the Oracles... adding more external interpretations to their narrative.*

 Code
 ----